Foundation / Corporation

 Springboard for the Arts

-Fellowships to Illinois, Iowa, North and South Dakota, Michigan, Minnesota, and Wisconsin individuals in rural areas.
+Fellowships to Illinois, Iowa, North Dakota, South Dakota, Michigan, Minnesota, and Wisconsin individuals to strengthen rural areas.
 The fellowship includes financial support as well as learning, exchange, and problem-solving to address issues affecting rural communities.
 Eligible applicants are those in communities with under 50,000 residents.
 Fellows participate in two years of peer learning and exchange, receive ongoing support for their community work through 1:1 coaching and technical assistance, and receive an unrestricted $10,000 stipend.

 GrantWatch ID#: 195557